 - Subsequent veterinary follow-ups

-You will receive every two weeks new videos, photos and stories via email.
+You will receive every month new videos, photos and stories via email.
 The animals will then be put up for adoption according to the same rigorous process that we have developed and the sponsorship gives no priority over a potential adoption.

 Thank you for helping us provide them with the life they so deserve.